crest-streamer/ttfn_custom/README.md

 # TTS_In:User Input Text, TTS_Out:Bot Output Text
 TTS_In                  = True
 TTS_Out                 = True
-TTS_Kind                = "gTTS" # You can choice "CeVIO" if you want to use CeVIO as TTS.
+TTS_Kind                = "gTTS" # You can choice "CeVIO" or "Bouyomi" if you want to use CeVIO or BouyomiChan as TTS.
+Bouyomiport             = 50080 # set your Bouyomichan HTTP Port
 # CeVIO_Cast            = "さとうささら" # When you are using CeVIO, you must set voice cast name.
 TTS_TextMaxLength       = 30
-TTS_MessageForOmitting  = "以下略"
+TTS_MessageForOmitting  = ""

 # if you make TTS for only few lang, please add langID in the list
 # for example, ['ja'] means Japanese only, ['ko','en'] means Korean and English are TTS!
 ReadOnlyTheseLang       = []

 # Select the translate engine ('deepl' or 'google')
-Translator              = 'deepl'
+Translator              = 'google'

+# if you want to Send Translate Chat then Set True.
+Send                    = True

 # Use Google Apps Script for tlanslating
 # e.g.) GAS_URL         = 'https://script.google.com/macros/s/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/exec'
 GAS_URL                 = ''

+# set WakeupMessage. default:TwitchTransFreeNext v.{version}, by さぁたん @saatan_pion and さよなりω @husband_sayonari_omega
+WakeupMessage           = 'TwitchTransFreeNext v.{version}, by さぁたん @saatan_pion and さよなりω @husband_sayonari_omega'
+OnWakeup                = True
 # Enter the suffix of the Google Translate URL you normally use.
 # Example: translate.google.co.jp -> 'co.jp'
 #          translate.google.com   -> 'com'
 GoogleTranslate_suffix  = 'co.jp'

+# Download FFmpeg from https://ffmpeg.org/download.html you can change talk speed >=0.5 <=2.0
+AutoDL                  = True
+speed                   = 1.0

 # If you meet any bugs, You can check some error message using Debug mode (Debug = True)
 Debug                   = False